AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-asset-metadata-mapping.md

 After [configuring the asset metadata mapping in Adobe Workfront](#set-up-metadata-mapping), you must use the same mapping in Experience Manager Assets as a Cloud Service application to display appropriate metadata results for the image.

-Matadata mapping is performed using Metadata Schemas in Experience Manager Assets.
+Metadata mapping is performed using Metadata Schemas in Experience Manager Assets.
 You can edit a newly added or existing metadata schema form.
 The metadata schema form includes tabs and form items within tabs.
 You can map/configure these form items to a field within a metadata node in the CRX repository.
 You can add tabs or form items to the metadata schema form.
 For more information, see [Metadata Schemas](metadata-schemas.md).

 To configure metadata mapping using a new metadata form in Experience Manager Assets as a Cloud Service: